Posted: September 2, 2022

 A career break can prove that you have the initiative to actively enhance your skillset and try new experiences.
 Plus, you’ll come back from your time away with fresh additions to your resume.

-If you’re trying to break into a new field or change the direction of your career, career break volunteering or an internship abroad can help you gain practical experience, giving you an extra boost in the right direction.
+If you’re trying to break into a new field or change the direction of your career, an internship abroad can help you gain practical experience, giving you an extra boost in the right direction.

-Career break work abroad also gives you the chance to grow your life experience and develop fresh perspectives.
+Internships also give you the chance to grow your life experience and develop fresh perspectives.
 Innovative ways of thinking are appealing to employers, who will be interested in your diverse experiences.

 Did you sacrifice travel, for the sake of your career?
 Going on a career break can be your chance to go on the trips you always dreamed about but never got around to taking.